onflow/flip-fest/submission/issue-58/milestone-1/hichana/README.md

         - http://localhost:3000/?type=account&id=LOCAL-account-0
         - http://localhost:3000/local?type=account&id=LOCAL-account-0

 I was able to reduce this to 1 entry per user action.
-Below are some routes the user may take (consider 'http://localhost:3000/' as 'https://play.onflow.org'):
+Below are some example routes that results from a given user action (consider 'http://localhost:3000/' as 'https://play.onflow.org'):

 ##### USER:
 User visits the playground: